 Rui Mataloto, Municipality of Redondo; with Bianca Viseu, McMaster University

-The Castelo Archaeological Research Project is seeking applicants for its second season of excavation at the site of Castelo, located in the Alentejo region of Portugal.
+The Castelo Archaeological Research Project is seeking applicants for its third season of excavation at the site of Castelo, located in the Alentejo region of Portugal.
 Students will be housed in the nearby town of Redondo.

 Castelo sits atop the easternmost hill in a chain of three consecutive Bronze Age hilltop settlements (Evoramonte, São Gens, and Castelo) in the Serra d’Ossa region.
 Castelo Project’s third year of excavation has exciting prospects due to the site’s massive size (approximately fifteen hectares), surrounding wall, and various Bronze Age and Iron Age structures and artifacts.
 The 2018 season was the site’s first comprehensive excavation and uncovered the biggest known Bronze Age hut in the Southwestern Iberian Peninsula.
 Work on the hut and other areas of the site continued during the 2019 season.
 For the 2020 season, we intend to continue gathering material, architectural, and geographic data in order to grasp a better understanding of social structure during this period.